MayoCalc / Blog / Finance

 The Real Cost of Self-Employment: A Detailed Breakdown

 Self-employment tax: 15.3%.
 This covers both the employer and employee portions of Social Security (12.4%) and Medicare (2.9%).
 As an employee, your employer paid half.
 As a freelancer, you pay all of it.
-On $100,000 of net self-employment income, that is $15,300 that goes directly to the government before income taxes even start.
+On $100,000 of net self-employment income, that's $15,300 that goes directly to the government before income taxes even start.
 Use the Salary to Hourly Calculator to understand how employment structure affects your effective pay.

 Health insurance: $6,000-$20,000+ per year.
 Individual plans on the marketplace range widely by state, age, and coverage level.
 A 35-year-old in most states can expect to pay $400-$800/month for a mid-tier plan.
 Family coverage can easily exceed $1,500/month.
 This is often the single largest expense new freelancers underestimate.

 Retirement savings: 10-20% of income.
 Without an employer match, you need to fund your own retirement entirely.
 A Solo 401(k) or SEP-IRA allows you to contribute significantly more than a traditional IRA.
 Aim for at least 15% of gross income.
-Check whether you are on track with our guide on retirement savings by age and the Retirement Calculator.
+Check whether you're on track with our guide on retirement savings by age and the Retirement Calculator.

 How to Raise Your Rates

 Give existing clients 30-60 days notice.
 A simple, professional message works: "Starting [date], my rate will be $130/hour, reflecting the increased value and expertise I bring to our work together.
 I wanted to give you advance notice so you can plan accordingly."
-Most clients will accept a 10-20% increase without pushback if you have been delivering good work.
+Most clients will accept a 10-20% increase without pushback if you've been delivering good work.

 Raise rates annually at minimum.
 Inflation alone justifies a 3-5% annual increase.
 If your skills, speed, or reputation have grown, the increase should be larger.
 Never go more than 12 months without reviewing your pricing.